-Adjustments at 2018 valuation
+Adjustments at 2021 valuation

 3.3 Schedules of initial contribution rates are specified in the Regulations and these rates will remain in force until 31 December 2023.
-The accrual rate, in-service revaluations and annual pension increase under the Career Average Scheme are fixed until 31 December 2020.
-The extent to which adjustments may be made to benefits and contributions following the valuation as at 31 December 2018 is therefore limited (and, where applicable, overrides the risk sharing framework set out below).
+Any adjustment to contributions following the valuation as at 31 December 2021 will not therefore apply until 1 January 2024.